-The story in Super Mario Galaxy can be completed once 60 Power Stars have been collected (or up to 121, if you like).
-Speaking to Rosalina after collecting the 60th Star (in any order you like) opens up the final Bowser level "at the center of the Universe" (or in this case, Bowser's Galaxy Reactor).
-After completing the final fight with Bowser and when you get the 7th and final Grand Star, the ending cinema and credits play, and then the player is prompted to save their game and can load this save to continue collecting the remaining Stars.
+The story in Super Mario Galaxy can be completed once 60 Power Stars have been collected (or up to 121).
+Speaking to Rosalina after collecting the 60th Star in any order opens up the final Bowser level "at the center of the Universe", or in this case Bowser's Galaxy Reactor.
+After completing the final fight with Bowser Mario receives the 7th and final Grand Star, the ending cinema and credits play, and then the player is prompted to save their game and can load this save to continue collecting the remaining Stars.

-If all 120 Stars are collected as Mario, then after the credits, you'll see a special ending starring Rosalina telling the player thanks for all the hard work that you've done in the game and you'll be able to play as Luigi after you save your game.
-Then if 120 of them are collected as Luigi, then you'll see the same thing but this time after you save, Mario and Luigi can get the 121st and final Star.
+If all 120 Stars are collected as Mario, then after the credits, the player will see a special ending starring Rosalina thanking them for all the hard work that they've done in the game and they'll able to play as Luigi after they save their game.
+Then if 120 of them are collected as Luigi, then they'll see the same thing but this time after they save, Mario and Luigi can get the 121st and final Star.